AhmedNabil15994/eopm-api/README.md

 minimal effort.

 By using modular structure <br />
-it depends on Strategy Design Pattern for using different payment gateways.
+also it depends on Strategy Design Pattern for using different payment gateways.

 # Requirements